 All that said, it gets arguably boring after a day or two.
 Read more about our trip to Spreewald here.

-Relax like royalty at Die Bleiche Spa & Resort
+Die Bleiche Spa

 For a more specific and ultra-luxe kind of escape to the Spreewald, even in the wintertime, look into Berlins most popular getaway destination: The Bleiche Resort & Spa.
 The Spreewald setting is here combined with a decadence usually reserved for kings and queens.
 A spa, restaurants, an intrinsic feeling for contemporary design and art, perfectly embedded into the former industrial bleachery estate.